MattKuhn123/MattKuhn123.github.io/_posts/2027-07-31-writing-automated-integration-tests-in-ci.markdown

 ## Choosing an automation framework

-You can write automation tests however you want.
-Any idiot could do that.
+Any idiot can automate a test. cURL.
+Playwright.

+- But how do you run it?
+- How do you make sure they work as expected?
+- How do you make sure they don't bring down the system?
+- How do you make sure they clean up when they're finished?
+- Where do you put them?
+- How do you make them such that people know what they're for?
+- How do you make them easy to use?

-But can you automate it in a way that people find _useful_??
+**Can you automate it in a way that people find _useful_??**

 I might draw a comparison to Rube Goldberg machines.
 These overcomplicated monstrosities automate simple tasks that are completely impractical; like lifting a fork to your mouth by using pulley systems, dominoes, and catapults.

 So let's say I find out some "framework" for automating tests.
 Will it be worthwhile?
-I have to apply a pragmatic engineering perspective.

 At a high level, this framework needs to run the following phases: